top of page

 We also provide Specialist Housing for Children & Young People (aged 16+).
 We proudly support young people with learning disabilities and associated mental health needs who are transitioning to adulthood.
 Our highly trained specialist support staff help them reach their full potential in their own homes, equipping them with the skills to safely navigate their complex emotional needs.

-Finding the Right Provider
+Referrals, Placements, And Transitional Teams - Finding the Right Provider

 Finding the right setting for those living with behaviours that challenge can be difficult.
 It is even harder to find a provider that takes the time to understand why those behaviours occur in the first place.